AdamRerun/SRRLevelCreator/README.md

 If a mesh is a Breakable Wall, it must contain  "**Breakable**" If you want a mesh to be invisible but still collide, add "(Hide)" to its name.
 If you want a mesh to be a homing target, add "HomingTarget" to its name.
+You can make grind rails by using a bevier curve and adding/putting "Rail" in its name.
+Make sure it has the right orientation.
+**EXPERIMENTAL*** You can make geometry splines by adding a bevier curve to its children and adding/putting "Path" in its name.

+LOOP ASSETS :
+Loop asset's geometry can be modified.
+But it's limited.
+You need to allow entry and exit for the character.
+So : you may increase the scale and lower it. -> This mostly works perfectly fine.
+You may modify the geometry to make the roof sit higher and make the walls thicker BUT
+It is your job to align the character's exit with the rest of the stage so the character doesnt fall off axis.
+It is your job to make sure passing through the loop is still possible.
+It is your job to make sure
+While some weird loops may need specific modification in engine, we will discuss those, making sure the collision mesh is usable is YOUR JOB.

+***To export grind rails and splines, use the Export curve data script.
+It will make a button appear in the object contextual menu on the bottom right.
+(The Orange Square)***
 **DO NOT** put the name of any stage objects inside geometry objects as they will be overriden by the object replacement.